credibil/docs/src/overview.md

 <img src="../images/logo-lockup.svg" alt="logo" width="250px"/>

-# Decentralized Web Applications
+Credibil provides a collection of libraries for building decentralized web applications (DWAs); a new class of applications that puts individuals (and their agents) at the centre.

-Credibil provides a collection of libraries for building decentralized web applications; a new class of applications that puts individuals (and their agents) at the centre.
+This approach turns the traditional application development model on its head.
+Data is stored and owned by applicaiton users, not by the application provider.
+This provides users with greater privacy and control over their data while reducing the risk of data breaches and misuse.

 <div style="padding:1rem;text-align:center;">
     <img src="../images/decentralized-web.svg" alt="decentralized web" style="width:80%;max-width:400px;"/>
 </div>

-This approach has the potential to revolutionize the way applications are built and used, providing users with greater privacy and control over their data while reducing the risk of data breaches and misuse.
+While compelling in its own right, the DWA model comes into its own when extended to AI agents acting on behalf of users.
+It provides a standards-based way for agents to identify themselves, access user data, and interact with other agents in a secure and accountable manner.

 ## Building Blocks